EnterpriseBranding/Oxygens-Swiss-Knife/README.md

 I firstly created this plugin based on my personal needs.

-Plugin to 2 things for now:
+##What Plugin can do for now
-1. Clean up WordPress header
+1. Clean up WordPress header from
+	- WP Emoji
+	- Feed Links
+	- WP Generator
+	- Rest API
+	- oEmbed Discovery Links
+	- DNS Prefetch

-2. Enqueue most common scripts that I use:
+2. Enqueue most common scripts that I use
 	- jQuery instead of WP core
 	- Green Sock
 	- Scroll Magic